explorecsr/explorecsr.github.com/team.md

 intro_image_hide_on_mobile: false
 ---

-# Meet The Team
+# Meet The Mentors

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our faculty mentors conduct cutting-edge research projects from various topics, such as machine learning, cloud computing, software engineering and robotics.